 - Once the file is opened, click on “Disable.”
 It will disable the audio device that causes the high usage issue.

-Note: If you have multiple devices, try to disable each device separately and then check the process.
+Note: If you have multiple devices, disable each separately and then check the process.
 Only disable the one device that is causing the issue.

 Reinstall The Applications

 Reinstalling the applications may reset their audio settings and admin permissions.
-This may allow your PC to run on default audio settings.
+It may allow your PC to run on default audio settings.

 Is Windows Audio Device Graph Isolation Process a virus?

-The Windows Audio Device Graph Isolation Process is a Windows digital signal processing system to control all the inputs and outputs of all connected devices on your PC.
-Because it is a Windows process, it is not a virus or other form of malicious software.
+The Windows Audio Device Graph Isolation Process is a Windows digital signal processing system that controls all the inputs and outputs of all connected devices on your PC.
+Because it is a Windows process, it is not a virus or malicious software.